alevchuk/vim-clutch/README.md

 ## VIM Clutch by Aleksandr Levchuk ##

-VIM Clutch is a hardware pedal for improving text editing speed of VIM (<a href="http://www.vim.org/about.php">1</a>, <a href="http://www.viemu.com/a-why-vi-vim.html">2</a>) users.
-When pressed down, the pedal types "i" causing VIM to go into Insert Mode.
+VIM Clutch is a hardware pedal for improved text editing speed for users of VIM (<a href="http://www.vim.org/about.php">1</a>, <a href="http://www.viemu.com/a-why-vi-vim.html">2</a>).
+When the pedal is pressed down, the pedal types "i" causing VIM to go into Insert Mode.
 When released, it types &lt;Esc&gt; and you are back in Normal Mode.

 I just made one and it works great.
 Here is how I did it.